Sample Skill-certificate/ technical-experience letter as evidence of prior work experience from your previous/current employer in the USA.

 A skill letter has no standard format.
 It varies from company to company and from Attorney (lawyer) to Attorney.

-In USA, USCIS needs this employer provided detailed experience cum tech verification letter with responsibilities and duties for H1B, to evaluate the basis of your Green card application.
+In the USA, USCIS needs this employer-provided detailed experience cum tech verification letter with responsibilities and duties for H1B, to evaluate the basis of your Green card application.

 You can also write this same skill letter format for Australia’s Skilled PR immigration and Canada’s Skill assessment.

 This article will discuss:

 To Whomsoever It May Concern